madhop/autonomous-mini-4wd/README.md

 - Adaptive curve mask
   When a good lane is detected, we compute a mask shaped on it and use it to refine the area in which to look for the next lanes, and we keep the same until a bad curve is detected; then, we reset.

+Given different videos, you may need to change some parameters (the width/height of the rectangles, the thresholding, the order of the curve to fit ecc.) in order to get a better performance in each case.